 for the boys!
 This is to say nothing of the camaraderie that will develop amongst the new Year 7 cohort when they every student in

-the year group joins forces to make music in two large ensembles every Wednesday afternoon.
+the year group joins forces to make music in two large ensembles in the termly concerts.

 Why have you chosen to offer tuition in these instruments?

-We believe learning these instruments will put boys in a very good position to make the most of co-curricular music at Wilson's
+We believe learning these instruments will put our students in a very good position to make the most of co-curricular music at Wilson's

 once they leave Year 7.
-We have also chosen instruments that will suit the boys on the programme; all will be very able beginners
+We have also chosen instruments that will suit the students on the programme; all will be very able beginners

 who are starting tuition relatively late in their educational careers.